 The BC Court of Appeal dismissed the appeal and upheld the order against Google: 2015 BCCA 265.

-Google appealed further to the Supreme Court of Canada.
-Once again the court dismissed the appeal and upheld the order against Google: 2017 SCC 34.
+Google appealed further to the Supreme Court of Canada, which dismissed Google's appeal and upheld the order: 2017 SCC 34.
 Madam Justice Abella wrote:

 - The problem in this case is occurring online and globally.
 The Internet has no borders — its natural habitat is global.
 The only way to ensure that the interlocutory injunction attained its objective was to have it apply where Google operates — globally.
 As Fenlon J. found, the majority of Datalink’s sales take place outside Canada.
 If the injunction were restricted to Canada alone or to google.ca, as Google suggests it should have been, the remedy would be deprived of its intended ability to prevent irreparable harm.
 Purchasers outside Canada could easily continue purchasing from Datalink’s websites, and Canadian purchasers could easily find Datalink’s websites even if those websites were de-indexed on google.ca.
 Google would still be facilitating Datalink’s breach of the court’s order which had prohibited it from carrying on business on the Internet.
 There is no equity in ordering an interlocutory injunction which has no realistic prospect of preventing irreparable harm.

 - The interlocutory injunction in this case is necessary to prevent the irreparable harm that flows from Datalink carrying on business on the Internet, a business which would be commercially impossible without Google’s facilitation.
 The order targets Datalink’s websites — the list of which has been updated as Datalink has sought to thwart the injunction — and prevents them from being displayed where they do the most harm: on Google’s global search results.